 - Can follow simple spoken directions.

 - Points to show someone what he or she wants.

 What You Can Do to Help Your Child's Development

 Although your child is undergoing cancer treatment and may not feel energetic, it is still important to encourage movement, communication, and play as part of his or her daily routine.
 Here are some things you can do:

 - Give your child blocks, puzzles, and shape sorters.

-- Give your child toys that have buttons to push, sounds, and lights.
+- Give your child toys that have lights, sounds, and buttons to push.

 - Have your child practice pointing and moving his or her fingers.

-- Does not like changes in environment (such as noise level or lighting)
+- Doesn’t like minor changes in environment (such as noise level or lighting).

 Monday through Friday, 8:00 am to 6:00 pm